 Faculty should address any issues or challenges that arise just as they would for any other students enrolled in the classroom.
 It is important to note that our program is equipped to provide support to students and faculty to ensure a successful experience.

-(Side bar) Disability History at Vanderbilt
+Disability History at Vanderbilt

 Did you know…there are a number of significant people and initiatives connected to Vanderbilt University that have increased accessibility for people with disabilities?